rodcoelho/flask-chatbot/README.md

 On your browser visit: `http://127.0.0.1:5000/`

-Sign In and tweet away.
-To log out just click the Home button.
+Sign In to create a user - then tweet away.
+To log out or switch users just click the Home button.

 #### Step 4: Close the application